Dont-Care-Didnt-Ask/Dont-Care-Didnt-Ask.github.io/content/blog/projects.md

 title: "Project ideas"
 date: 2025-11-02
 draft: false
-description: "A post enumerating some of my project ideas, which I did not implement yet."
+description: "Some of my project ideas, which I did not implement yet."
-summary: "A post enumerating some of my project ideas, which I did not implement yet."
+summary: "Some of my project ideas, which I did not implement yet."
 tags: ["research"]
 ---